Xatta-Trone/Xatta-Trone/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on :: GRE SE
+- 🔭 I’m currently working on:: Learning Python
-- 🌱 I’m currently learning :: Golang gin framework
+- 🌱 I’m currently learning:: Python
-- 👯 I’m looking to collaborate on :: Backend Development
+- 👯 I’m looking to collaborate on:: Backend Development

-- 💬 Ask me about :: Laravel, Vue, Flutter
+- 💬 Ask me about:: Laravel, Go, Vue, Flutter, Svelte
 - 📫 How to reach me: monzurul.ce.buet@gmail.com
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 😄 Pronouns: ... -->